sidit77/display_peek/Readme.md

 ## Configuration
 This app is configured using its config file.
 Simply right click the tray icon and click `Open Config`.
 The app will automatically reload the config everytime you save.

-## Known Bugs
+## Limitations
-Some apps seem to block the cursor tracking as long as they are focused.
+Apps running as administator can block to cursor tracking als long as they are focused unless this app is also running as administrator.

 ## License
 MIT License